flutter-preview/CodingPenguin-questify/README.md

 ## Want to learn more?

-My name is Danny, the lead developer of this project.
+👋 I'm Danny, the lead developer of this project.
 Email me personally regarding any inquiries at nguyenhuydanny@gmail.com.